A Sequence-Form Formulation of Logistic Quantal Response Equilibrium in Extensive-Form Games for Selecting Nash Equilibria: Introduction

-Although logit QRE provides a natural equilibrium selection mechanism, an efficient path-following method for computing Nash equilibria of extensive-form games based on this mechanism is still lacking.
-To fill this gap, this paper develops a sequence-form–based smooth path-following method for finite $n$-player extensive-form games with perfect recall.
-By avoiding the explicit construction of the exponentially large normal form, the proposed method enables efficient computation of the logit QRE path and its limiting Nash equilibrium.
-The effectiveness of the proposed method is validated by both theoretical analysis and numerical experiments.
+Nevertheless, existing sequence-form methods do not directly yield a tractable formulation for the logistic QRE.
+The challenge lies in representing the payoff-dependent logit responses, which are defined over pure strategies prescribing actions at every information sets, in terms of realization-plan variables that encode only sequence weights.
+To address this challenge, we construct an entropy-barrier artificial game in the sequence form and establish that its Nash equilibria characterize the logistic QREs of the original extensive-form game.
+The construction captures the normal-form logit-response structure within the sequence form, thereby circumventing explicit expansion of the exponentially large strategy space.
+It thereby enables efficient computation of both the logistic QRE path and its limiting equilibrium.
+We establish its theoretical properties and demonstrate its computational performance through numerical experiments.
 The remainder of this paper is organized as follows.
-Section~\ref{nfpr-sec-prm1} introduces the preliminaries on extensive-form games, sequence form, and logit QRE.
-Section~\ref{nfpr-sec-prm2} presents the sequence-form formulation of logit QRE.
-Section~\ref{qresmoothpath} develops a differentiable path-following method starting from an arbitrary initial point.
-Section~\ref{nfpr-sec-prm5} reports numerical experiments to demonstrate the effectiveness of the proposed method.
-Section~\ref{nfpr-sec-prm6} concludes the paper.
+Section~\ref{qre-sec-prm1} introduces the preliminaries on extensive-form games, logistic QRE, and the sequence form.
+Section~\ref{qre-sec-prm2} presents the sequence-form formulation of logistic QRE.
+Section~\ref{qresmoothpath} develops a sequence-form differentiable path-following method for tracing the logit-QRE path induced by an arbitrary interior initial point.
+Section~\ref{equsmp} reformulates the dilated-entropy terms in the sequence-form formulation as weighted standard entropy terms, thereby obtaining an equivalent smooth path.
+Section~\ref{qre-sec-prm5} reports numerical experiments to demonstrate the effectiveness of the proposed method.
+Section~\ref{qre-sec-prm6} concludes the paper.